jun-eau/Slipstream/README.md

 # Slipstream

-**Slipstream** is a cross-platform app that launches the Epic Games version of Rocket League without the Epic Games Launcher.
+**Slipstream** is a standalone, cross-platform app that launches the Epic Games version of Rocket League without the Epic Games Launcher.

-This project is a rewrite of [RocketLeagueLauncher](https://github.com/LittleScripterBoy/RocketLeagueLauncher) by **LittleScripterBoy**, who deserves credit for the original concept and authentication.
-Slipstream aims for easier use by removing dependencies like Python.
+This project would not exist without the pioneering work of **LittleScripterBoy** on the original [RocketLeagueLauncher](https://github.com/LittleScripterBoy/RocketLeagueLauncher).
+All credit for discovering the authentication flow and the original concept belongs entirely to him.
+Slipstream is a rewrite that builds upon the solid foundation he created, aiming to make the tool more accessible.

 ## Key Benefits

-*   **Launch via Steam**: Use Steam Overlay features (performance monitor, browser, SteamInput).
+*   **Integrate Anywhere**: Add Slipstream to Steam for its overlay and controller support, run it standalone, or integrate it with other game launchers like Playnite or Lutris.
-*   **Skip Epic Launcher**: Play Rocket League without the Epic Games Launcher running.
+*   **Skip Epic Launcher**: Play Rocket League without the Epic Games Launcher running in the background.
-*   **Multi-Account Support**: Easily switch between Epic Games accounts.
+*   **Simple Multi-Account Support**: Easily switch between multiple Epic Games accounts.
 *   **No Dependencies**: Download and run a single executable; no Python or other libraries needed.

 ## Installation

+> **Prerequisites:** Rocket League must be installed and kept up-to-date using a game manager like the Epic Games Launcher or Heroic Games Launcher.
+Slipstream only *launches* the game; it does not install, update, or manage game files.

 1. Go to the [**Releases** page](https://github.com/jun-eau/Slipstream/releases).
 2. Download the correct file for your OS (`Slipstream.exe` for Windows, `Slipstream` for Linux) and place it in a dedicated folder.